mishyjari/belletix/README.md

 #### Services
 ##### Auth
 Handles new user creation and, sessions and user authenication.
 User instances are stored in a Mongo database with passwords hashed using scrypt and randomBytes.
+Set up to run as a Docker container in Kubernetes

+Errors are handled with cutsom error scripts

+Implements custom middleware to route errors, apply validation to requests, confrim authorization/authentication
 - GET /api/users/currentuser - returns logged in user if any
 - POST /api/users/signup - validates request data, confirms uniqueness, hashes password and creates db entry
 - POST /api/users/signin - performs authentication and creates user session